[ Home ] [ News ] [ Contact ] [ Search ] output-kp-data

 soh2 = split-off hole 2

 which is correct ONLY for the unstrained case.
 In the strained case the character is no longer "purely" heavy, light and split-off hole-like if strain is present because all the states are mixed!
-Noote that the '1' and '2' states might be degenerate.
+Note that the '1' and '2' states might be degenerate.

 To see an example, please refer to the Tutorial "Strained Silicon".

-grid-position = 100d0 ! in units of [nm]: was called x-pos
+grid-position = 20d0 ! in units of [nm]

 grid-position = 10d0 ! x = 10 [nm] (1D)